RunestoneInteractive/pythonds/_sources/BasicDS/SimulationPrintingTasks.rst

 to their next class.
 A six-minute wait would simply be too long.

-This type of simulation analysis allows us to answer many questions, commonly known as “what if” questions.
+This type of simulation analysis allows us to answer many questions, commonly known as what-if questions.
 All we need to do is vary the parameters used by the simulation and we can simulate any number of interesting behaviors.
 For example,

 -  What if enrollment goes up and the average number of students increases by 20?

--  What if it is Saturday and students are not needing to get to class?
+-  What if it is Saturday and students do not need to get to class?
    Can they afford to wait?

 -  What if the size of the average print task decreases since Python is